Instrument of Murder: Going along with the music motifs, a number of characters use weapons shaped like instruments.

 Cloudcuckoolander: In story the rest of the party find him a bit odd at times given that he acts.... well, like he's stuck in a dream.

-Final Boss: After dealing with Legato, he challenges the Polka and Co. to a final battle, Convinced that he must confront the others so that his soul might finally find rest and to stop the destruction of the dream world.
+Final Boss: After dealing with Legato (as well as Count Waltz in the PS3 version), he challenges the party to a final battle, convinced that he must confront the others so that his soul might finally find rest and to stop the destruction of the dream world.